kloetzl/broken-bioinformatics-files/fasta/Readme.md

 * eofinname.fa: the file ends in the sequence name
 * snpgenie.fa: empty sequence name
 * spaceinseq.fa: the sequence shouldn't contain whitespace
+* phiX.hexcodes.fasta: non-printable characters
+* phiX.pipes.fasta: a | (pipe) at the beginning of a line